 The three Commissioners could not have had more different views on the Natives.
-Archibald McKinlay thought all Natives were savages, and Sproat referred to some as “double-faced Indian chiefs.”
-But Anderson had known some of these Native men personally: he wrote in his journal that he had ridden many miles with Tsilaxitsa, the most important Okanagan chief of his time.
+Archibald McKinlay thought all First Nations were savages, and Sproat referred to some as “double-faced Indian chiefs.”
+But Anderson had known some of these First Nations men personally: he wrote in his journal that he had ridden many miles with Tsilaxitsa, the most important Okanagan chief of his time.

 The author of Tsilaxitsa’s short biography did not connect the Okanagan man with the brigade trails.
 But on July, 1877, Dominion Indian Reserve Commissioner Alexander Caulfield Anderson wrote from Kamloops to say that “Sel-a-heetza, the Chief of the Okinagans, who when a young man travelled with me a good deal, and who has now attained great influence, came recently to Kamloops and visited our camp to pay his respects to the Commissioners.